 As you can probably imagine, this can be really challenging for non-natives so act like a dumb tourists and punt the difficulties off on the staff instead.
 I’ve seen even Japanese have trouble using these machines before so don’t try to do it yourself.
 You’re just going to creature more problems and headaches for yourself!

-Screw it, I’ll Pay for the Highway Bus!
+Screw it, I’ll Just Pay More for It!

 If you’d like to preserve your sanity and not deal with booking in Japanese, the alternative is to go to one of the English sites.
 While these do not have the same deals that you’ll find on the Japanese-only websites like Bushikaku.net, they’ll keep you out of the mental ward.